Dense breast tissue: Legislation and guidelines

+A 2024 review of guidelines on dense breasts found that most sets of guidelines recommend annual or biannual screening mammograms for those over the age of 40 who have dense breasts, or potentially tomosynthesis imaging or breast MRI.
+Though some guidelines do not recommend additional screening, most updated or published in 2023–2024 recommend supplemental screening, such as ultrasound.
+Most place an emphasis on shared decision-making between patient and doctor; several also include providing information on modifiable cancer risk factors such as alcohol consumption and smoking, obesity, and hormonal factors.

+North America

+United States

-The creation of legislation related to dense breasts has focused on requiring the notification of women by their medical provider that they have dense breasts after this is diagnosed during mammograms, along with improving general awareness of the condition among the public.
-The issues of diagnosing breast cancer for such affected women are also required to be a part of the information given and the suggestion of additional testing using alternative methods.
+The issues of diagnosing breast cancer for such affected women are required to be a part of the information given and the suggestion of additional testing using alternative methods.
 Most legislation also has any mammograms taken be given to the patient's physician and made a part of their medical record.
 The first state legislation on dense breast notifications was passed in 2009 in Connecticut after advocacy by breast cancer survivor Nancy Cappello, who had been diagnosed with stage 3 cancer owing to the failure of mammograms to detect the growing tumor.
+Other states have passed their own legislation, with Texas, for example, passing Henda's Law in 2011.
+By 2015, 19 states had legal notification statutes for dense breast tissue.

-A federal law titled the Mammography Quality and Standards Act (MQSA) already covers and regulates how mammography reports are handled and requires sending dense breast identification to physicians.
-But the law did not include notifying the patient and state level laws have sought to account for this gap in regulation since 2009.
+A federal law titled the Mammography Quality Standards Act (MQSA) already covers and regulates how mammography reports are handled and requires sending dense breast identification to physicians.
+But the law did not include notifying the patient; state-level laws have sought to account for this gap in regulation since 2009.
 A federal bill to expand the MQSA was presented to Congress in October of 2011, but was not passed.
 Subsequent federal bills were signed into law in February of 2019 and resulted in the FDA updating the MQSA to require reporting of mammograms to patients by all mammography facilities.
+The MQSA was amended again in 2023, requiring all patients to be notified of their breast density ("dense" or "not dense") in their mammogram reports as of September 10, 2024.

 Research in 2021 by Kressin et al. on the impact of the state and federal laws regarding dense breasts found that notification laws increased the likelihood of women being informed about dense breasts by 1.5 times, but women who were people of color (POC) and particularly those with lower incomes were less likely to be informed by their physicians than non-POC who were in wealthier income brackets.
 This included being informed of the higher risk of developing breast cancer.
+Another 2021 review found that breast density notifications led to higher supplemental screening.